nikous/Thesis/README.md

 * [Contact](#contact)

 ## General info
-Nstocks is a web application for the Stock market.It gets data for the stocks from Alpha Vantage and visualize them with charts.You can also monitor current high,low,close,previous close and open.
-You can register and follow your favorite stocks to have them organized in your userpage.
-Lastly, you can set upper lower bounds and if value of stock gets bigger or lower that these, server will send you an email to notify you.
-The back-end is built with nodejs,express and other packages from npm and the frond-end is built with bootstrap,ejs,css and javascript.
-The server makes Api calls and sends data to client which puts them to arrays and visualize them with charts for 1 Day,2 Days, 1 Month, 5 Months, 1 Year, 5 Years and Max years.
-Client and server communicate with Ajax.The web app is online using heroku and github.
+Nstocks is a web application for the Stock market.
+It recieves the data for the stocks from the Alpha Vantage and visualize them with charts.
+Anyone who uses the web application has the capability monitor current high, low, close, previous close and open.
+You can also register and therefore as a user you can follow your favorite stocks in order for them to be organized in your Profile.
+Another advantage of being a user at Nstocks is that you can set upper and lower bounds and if the value of the stock decreases or increases then, the server will send you an notificaton email.
+The back-end is built with nodejs, express and other packages from npm and the frond-end is built with Bootstrap, EJS, CSS and Javascript.
+The server makes API calls and then sends the data to the client, which visualize them with charts for the timeline of: 1 Day, 2 Days, 1 Month, 5 Months, 1 Year, 5 Years and Max years.
+Both of them communicate with AJAX.
+The web application is online with the usage of heroku and github.

 ## Screenshots